krakens-nest/treasure/content/homepage/opener.md

 ## How do I join?

 Joining is easy!
+However, the ship is now full and the LARP is no longer accepting any more admissions.

 We ask that all participants complete a Google form that includes the participant's name and email.
 This data will be used to contact participants about the LARP and act as a ticket for admission.

-Interested in joining?
-Here's the form: [https://forms.gle/kBDtkvwu2AUZEypV6](https://forms.gle/kBDtkvwu2AUZEypV6).